muys1845/DDNSR/README.md

 We provide pre-trained models of both the [degradation network](https://www.jianguoyun.com/p/DehjpTwQ7cO4CxjD1voEIAA) and the [reconstruction network](https://www.jianguoyun.com/p/DXCOLlkQ7cO4CxjL1voEIAA) in `hdf5` format.

 - For Track1 we only provide one model training on target DIV2K.
-- For Track2 we provide four different models training on different targets (mentioned above):
+- For Track2 we provide four different models training on different targets (mentioned above).

 ## Test